 It was found that interns highlighted the conduct of evaluation of the virtual internship program upon completion, which was successfully implemented with regard to institutional evaluation.
-This implies how important an evaluation of the virtual internship is to the institution.
-This will help them determine what is effective, what needs to be altered, and what needs to be maintained.
+This implies how important an evaluation of the virtual internship is to the institution as this will help them determine what is effective, what needs to be altered, and what needs to be maintained.
 The value of evaluation may be determined since it provides a precise process for examining a program, practice, or activity to determine how effectively it fulfills its objectives.
 According to Flagg (2013), evaluation plays changing roles through the phases of program development, but its consistent goal is to maximize the program's potential for success.
-Any curriculum project should have clearly defined goals, provide environments that evoke within students learning experiences likely to support the achievement of such goals, and evaluate the curriculum program's strengths and weaknesses in producing desired outcomes (Flagg, 2013).
-Program evaluation contributed to quality services by providing feedback from program activities and outcomes to those who could make changes in programs or decide which services were to be offered (Posavac, 2015).
-His study also stated that such activities were undertaken to help plan and refine programs, assess their worth, and make corrections in ongoing operations (Posavac, 2015).
+Any curriculum project should have clearly defined goals, should provide environments that evoke within students learning experiences likely to support achievement of such goals, and should evaluate the curriculum program's strengths and weaknesses in producing desired outcomes (Flagg, 2013).
+Program evaluation contributed to quality services by providing feedback from program activities and outcomes to those who could change programs or decide which services were to be offered (Posavac, 2015).
+It was also stated in his study that such activities were undertaken to help plan and refine programs, assess their worth, and make corrections in ongoing operations (Posavac, 2015).